 Harvest and winemaking

-The grape harvest, at maturity and healthy, made it possible to realise the wine making process in optimal conditions.The wines were casked early October and matured in barrels for 9 months.
-They were then assembled to be bottled in July.
+The grape harvest, at maturity and healthy, made it possible to realise the wine making process in optimal conditions.The wines were casked early October and matured in barrels for 12 months.

-This first vintage is lace-like and on the subtelty of the tannins, the wine is refreshing.
+This 2019 vintage is lace-like and on the subtelty of the tannins, the wine is refreshing.
 The ending is lingering and very appealing.